Alex-Stefanou/now-pension-scraper/README.md

 Therefore I created this project to scrape the dashboard daily for my pension value and save it to be displayed graphically.

 ## Solution
-This project is an Python Lambda function configured with the [Serverless Framework](https://www.serverless.com/) and triggered by a cron job.
+This project is a Python Lambda function configured with the [Serverless Framework](https://www.serverless.com/) and triggered by a cron job.
 Scraped data is then writen to a Google Sheet.

 ![Architecture Diagram](./assets/architecture_diagram.png?raw=true "Architecture Diagram")

 ### Why Python?
 I wanted to practice.
-But also I wanted it to be a simple and light weight.
+But also I wanted it to be simple and light weight.

 ### Why Serverless?
 This project lends itself perfectly to serverless functions.
  - Running a single function once a day is magnitudes cheaper than an always on instance.
- - No need for maintenance and will always run (as opposed to local hosting which would stop when my computer is off)
+ - No need for maintenance and will always run (as opposed to local hosting which would stop when my computer is off).

 ### Why use Google Sheets as a database?
-Although not it's intended purpose Google Sheets suits this project well.
+Although not its intended purpose Google Sheets suits this project well.
 - Free
 - Always on, cloud storage will always be able to keep up with the serverless function.
 - Built in data processing and graphing.